efrecon/dew/README.md

 documented [variables](#variables-accessible-to-resolution), but surrounded by `%`, e.g. `%DEW_SHELL%`, will be replaced by the value of that variable.

+### `DEW_FEATURES`

+This variable should contain a space separated list of features that each container will be provided with.
+Features are keywords in uppercase and their definition comes from the file pointed at by the `DEW_FEATURES_CONFIG` variable.
+Features are the combination of one or several options and flags to the `run` command of `docker` or any other supported container runtime.

+### `DEW_FEATURES_CONFIG`

+This variable points to a file in `.env` format and containing the definition of each recognised feature that can be provided as a keyword in the `DEW_FEATURES` variable.
+The default location for this file is inside the `etc` subdirectory of the main repository.

 ## Variables Accessible to Resolution

 The variables accessible are all the variables starting with `DEW_` and